keenanromain/AWS-SAA-C02-Study-Guide/README.md

 | We process rules in order, starting with the lowest numbered rule, when deciding whether to allow traffic  |  We evaluate all rules before deciding whether to allow traffic |
 | Automatically applies to all instances in the subnets that it's associated with (therefore, it provides an additional layer of defense if the security group rules are too permissive) |  Applies to an instance only if someone specifies the security group when launching the instance, or associates the security group with the instance later on |
 - NACLs don't keep info of where a request is coming from hence why it is referred to as stateless.
+- Whenever you create a new NACL (instead of using the default that comes with the VPC), the default rules will deny all inbounds and outbounds.
+Conversely, the default NACL that comes along with each new VPC has default rules to allow everything.
+- If you create a new NACL, you must associate whichever desired subnets to it manually so that they can inherit the NACL’s rule set.
+If you don’t explicitly assign a subnet to an NACL, AWS will associate it with your default NACL.
+- Because NACLs are stateless, you must also ensure that outbound rules exist alongside the inbound rules so that ingress and egress can flow smoothly.
+- If you are using NAT Gateway along with your NACL, you must ensure the use of the NAT Gateway ephemeral port range within the inbound and outbound rules of the NACL.
+Because NAT Gateway can appear upon whichever port for the duration of its connection, you must ensure that all possible ports are all accounted for.
+- Network ACL Rules are evaluated by rule number, from lowest to highest, and executed immediately when a matching allow/deny rule is found.
+Because of this, order matters with your rule numbers.
+The lower the number of a rule on the list, the more precedence that rule will have.
+List your rules accordingly.
+A subnet can only follow the rules listed by one NACL at a time.
+However, a NACL can describe the rules for any number of subnets.
+The rules will take effect immediately.
+- NACLs are evaluated before security groups.
+- You block IPs with NACLS, not security groups

 ### NAT Instances vs. NAT Gateways